 The Cat Survival Trust provides us with privileged access to their superb collection of endangered cats in Hertfordshire, which is not open to the general public.
 During our visit we will have the opportunity to see and photograph their Big Cats including Snow Leopard, Amur Leopard, Jaguar, Puma, Eurasian Lynx as well as several smaller species such as Serval, Asian Golden Cat & Leopard Cat, as portrayed in our Photographing Big Cats Gallery.
 At times we may enjoy the wonderful experience of being only a few inches away from these wonderful animals.

 Learn how to Capture Great Wildlife Images of the Big Cats

 Our Big Cats Photography Workshops are led by Peter Smart, the owner of Going Digital South Midlands.
 Peter is a Wildlife Photographer and Tour Leader with a wealth of experience teaching photography and escorting wildlife photography tours to many countries around the World.
 He will be joined by one or more assistant tutors, together with volunteers from the Cat Survival Trust who will be happy to answer any questions related to the cats at the Centre as well as the status of these animals in the wild.

 Each Big Cat Photography Workshop will begin with a briefing on setting up your camera for the day, different approaches to photographing the cats and the best vantage points around the enclosures.
 During our morning and afternoon sessions, we will visit each of cats under the supervision of the staff with the tutors on hand to provide hints and tips to the group and answer any individual’s questions related to their camera, composition or wildlife photography in general.
-Over lunch, which is included in the price, the Trust will provide an informative talk on their work at the Centre and overseas.
+During the break for lunch the Trust will provide an informative talk on their work at the Centre and overseas.

 Our weekday Big Cat Photography Masterclass - limited to no more than six photographers - follows a similar format and are designed for those wishing to further improve their wildlife photography.